robj/coinbase_demo/README.md

 - Modern Javascript (ES2016 classes, promises) / unobstructive JS
 - Coinbase API
 - RESTful design
-- 12 Factor
+- 12 Factor configuration
 - Containerized/Dockerized deployment

 The app requests the primary wallet (the API key used must have the "wallet:accounts:read" auth scope) and displays wallet information to the user as a HTML page or alternatively (via checkbox) uses the API controller to return the account in JSON format.

 Examples of server side apps that make similar requests with a coinbase user's API credentials include portfolio trackers, and tax calculation apps.
-Concepts demonstrated here can be used as a starting point to build a more fully function app.
+Concepts demonstrated here can be used as a starting point to build a more fully functioned app.

 ## Design